Anglo-Scottish Wars

-The Anglo-Scottish Wars comprise the various battles which continued to be fought between the Kingdom of England and the Kingdom of Scotland from the time of the Wars of Independence in the early 14th century through to the latter years of the 16th century.
+The Anglo-Scottish Wars comprise the various battles between the Kingdom of England and the Kingdom of Scotland from the time of the Wars of Independence in the early 14th century through to the latter years of the 16th century.

 Although the Wars of Independence, in which Scotland twice resisted attempted conquest by Plantagenet kings of England, formally ended in the treaties of 1328 and 1357 respectively, relations between the two countries remained uneasy.
 Incursions by English kings into Scotland continued under Richard II and Henry IV and informal cross-border conflict remained endemic.
 Formal flashpoints on the border included places remaining under English occupation, such as Roxburgh Castle and the port of Berwick-upon-Tweed.
 Roxburgh was recaptured by the Scots in 1460 under Mary of Guelders after the death of James II in the same campaign.
 Similarly, they captured Berwick in 1461 in exchange for support to the Lancastrians.
 Berwick had changed hands a number of times in the past, and as one country attempted to take advantage of weakness or instability in the other, siding on one side in the civil war, culminating in final capture for the English of the Scottish port by the Yorkist Richard, Duke of Gloucester in 1482.